scythe-suite/scythe/INSTALL.md

     export SCYTHE_USER="<REMOTE_USER_HERE>"
     export SCYTHE_SERVER="<REMOTE_HOST_HERE>"

+to reflect your username, and the credentials for the deploy site; the

+Observe
-to reflect your username, and the credentials for the deploy site.
-Observe that you will probably need also to edit the files under `confs/basebundle` dir to reflect your local exam setup (i.e., the `README` files, and the support commands under the `bin` subdirectory…).
+that you will probably need also to edit the files under `confs/basebundle` dir to reflect your local exam setup (i.e., the `README` files, and the support commands under the `bin` subdirectory…).